wjma90/google-drive-upload/README.md

 Note: Flags that use pid number as input should be used at last, if you are not intending to provide pid number, say in case of a folder name with positive integers.

 </details>

+#### Background Sync Jobs

+There are basically two ways to start a background, first one we already covered in the above section.

+It will indefinitely run until and unless the host machine is rebooted.

+Now, a systemd service service can also be created which will start sync job after boot.

+1. Install the systemd unit file `sudo cp -v gsync.service /etc/systemd/system/`

+1. Open `/etc/systemd/system/gsync.service` with an editor of your choice and modify the following:

+    -   line 7, line 10 : User and ExecStart

+        Change `user` to your username where gupload is installed

+    -   line 10 : ExecStart

+        Change foldername to the local folder which will be synced

+        Add additional flags like -d for gdrive_folder, etc as per the requirements, use whatever supported by gsync

+    -   line 11 : ExecStop

+        Add everything which was added in line 10 ( ExecStart ) and add --kill to the end.

+        e.g: If ExecStart was `ExecStart=/home/user/.google-drive-upload/bin/gsync /home/user/foldername -d drive_folder`, then ExecStop will be `ExecStart=/home/user/.google-drive-upload/bin/gsync /home/user/foldername -d drive_folder --kill`

+1. Reload the systemctl daemon so it can see your new systemd unit `sudo systemctl daemon-reload`

+1. Start the service `sudo systemctl start gsync`

+    This is same as starting a sync job with command itself as mentioned in previous section.

+1. If you want the bot to automatically start on boot, run `sudo systemctl enable gsync`

 ## Uninstall